drew-1618/file-organizer/README.md

-This project is used as a practice for software development and using Linux more comfortably.
+Initial README: This project is used as a practice for software development and using Linux more comfortably.
-Test